 AKG K 240 MK2

 These semi-opened beauties offer the best of both worlds.
-They favor to low, mid, and high frequencies giving you the option the use these for multiple occasions.
+They favor low, mid, and high frequencies giving you the option the use these for multiple occasions.

 Beyerdynamic DT 770 Pro